- Case Studies

 New CHP plant supports Cranfiled University’s Carbon Management Plan to reduce carbon emissions and deliver onsite efficient heat and power.

-As part of Cranfield University’s on-going commitment to reduce CO2 by 50% within a 5 year period the Cranfield Carbon Management Plan (CMP) was approved in February 2009 by the Executive.
-As part of the CMP initiative, the University awarded Edina Group the prestigious contract to design, build, install and operate a new combined heat and power (CHP) installation.
 The Turnkey contract included the MWM engine and the entire balance of plant consisting of the full engine heat recovery system, a composite steam package boiler, exhaust system and stack, full mechanical and electrical integration, BMS integration and civil construction, making Edina fully responsible for the whole life operation of the supply contract.

 Edina were selected based on the high electrical efficiency achieved from the MWM TCG 2020 V16 engine which combined with a fully inclusive maintenance contract provided the University with the lowest lifecycle operating cost.
 In addition, Edina could also offer a total turnkey solution and a proven track record within the Education industry sector.